Cross-Cultural Skills Acquisition, Cultural Intelligence,

 2019 and 2020 Training Programs and Conference Keynotes

 Margaret Bornhorst Cross-Cultural, based in Brisbane, Australia, provides a range of creative solutions to personal, organisational and community challenges resulting from Australia's, and the world's, growing ethnic and linguistic diversity.

-Services available include cross-cultural training for all types of organistions, cross-cultural knowledge management advice for internationalising companies, customised training packages, workshops, short inspirational presentations, community festival activities, conference keyno tes and workshops, webinars, and consultations.
+Services available include cross-cultural training for all types of organistions (including not-for-profit community organisations), cross-cultural knowledge management advice for internationalising companies, customised training packages, workshops, short inspirational presentations, community festival activities, conference keyno tes and workshops, webinars, and consultations.

-Australian communities are extraordinarily diverse these days, with up to 239 birthplaces and languages in all capital cities and in many cities and towns.
+Australian communities are extraordinarily diverse these days, with up to 226 birthplaces and 299 languages and dialects (2016 ABS Census) in our capital cities and in many of our cities and towns.
 Yet government, business and community leaders are frequently unaware of how their organisations could benefit from embracing this new diversity rather than ignoring it, or merely managing it.
-They are also frequently unaware of the precise impact cultural and linguistic differences might be having on relationships and systems in many areas of their organisation: human resources, customer service, team building, product development, etc. Identifying cultural tensions, and reducing or eliminating them through targeted and appropriate interventions, can have a very positive effect on teams, organisations, and communities.
+They are also frequently unaware of the precise impact cultural and linguistic differences might be having on relationships and systems in many areas of their organisation: human resources, customer relations, team building, product development, etc. Identifying cultural tensions, and reducing or eliminating them through targeted and appropriate interventions, can have a very positive effect on teams, organisations, and communities.
 And learning to recognise and utilise the special cultural and linguistic talents of people can take your organisation to a whole new level of personal and professional development.

 Broad experience, extensive networks and customisation